 Our mission is to improve the quality of life for the people in Burundi Africa by providing access to clean water.

 Our vision is for every man, woman and child in Burundi to have clean water, the highest-quality of life, and hope within reach.

 “I didn’t have my first sip of good clean water until I was in the first grade.” —Gilbert Tuhabonye

 Our story began long before our official formation in 2006.

-On October 21, 1993, the centuries-old war between the Tutsi and Hutu tribes erupted as Gilbert and his classmates were in school.
-His Hutu classmates, their parents, some teachers and other Hutu tribesmen forced more than a hundred Tutsi children and teachers into a room where they beat and burned them to death.
-Gilbert, on fire, ran to freedom and survived this horrific event.
+It started on October 21, 1993 with Gilbert Tuhabonye, a Burundi survivor of the Hutu/Tutsi civil upheaval of the 1980’s and 90’s.
+Gilbert was a national champion runner as an 11th grader, but on this day, he would literally run for his life.
+When the centuries-old war between the Tutsi and Hutu tribes erupted, some of Gilbert’s Hutu classmates, parents, teachers and other Hutu tribesmen forced more than a hundred Tutsi children and teachers into a room where they beat and burned them to death.
+Gilbert, on fire, ran to freedom, and survived this horrific event.

 Gilbert Tuhabonye – Chairman

 gazelle foundation advisory council